veritasnetwork/Sovereign-Test-Rollup/integrations/README.md

 ## Multiple sequencers

-To have multiple sequencers, a few conditions needs to be met:
+To have multiple rollup sequencers, multiple celestia nodes must be run and a few conditions needs to be met:
-- validator must know the number of sequencers to provision them with accounts and coins
+- validator must know the number of celestia nodes to provision them with accounts and coins
-- each sequencer must have a unique id and each id has to be a consecutive natural number starting from 0. (eg. 0, 1, 2)
+- each celestia node must have a unique id and each id has to be a consecutive natural number starting from 0. (eg. 0, 1, 2)
-- each sequencer other than the first one has to have the ports remapped so they don't conflict with other sequencers
+- each celestia node other than the first one has to have the ports remapped so they don't conflict with other celestia nodes

-The `docker-compose.yml` has a commented out example setup for the second sequencer.
-It can be copy-pasted and adjusted for an arbitrary number of sequencers.
-The amount of sequencers needs to be provided by uncommenting and aligning the `services.validator.command` field.
+The `docker-compose.yml` has a commented out example setup for the second celestia node.
+It can be copy-pasted and adjusted for an arbitrary number of celestia nodes.
+The amount of celestia nodes needs to be provided by uncommenting and aligning the `services.validator.command` field.

 ## Credentials

-Credentials for each new sequencer are created by validator on the first startup.
-The validator writes the keys and address of each sequencer to the `docker/credentials` volume.
+Credentials for each new celestia node are created by validator on the first startup.
+The validator writes the keys and address of each celestia node to the `docker/credentials` volume.
 Each consecutive run will use the same credentials until the directory is manually cleaned up.

-In addition, each sequencer on startup will write it's `JWT` token to the same directory.
+In addition, each celestia node on startup will write it's `JWT` token to the same directory.
 The token is updated during consecutive runs.